 Angels Camp, Calif. — Last year, OARS. launched a powerful partnership with the National Park Foundation, the official charity of America’s national parks, to open up the great outdoors for kids around the country and inspire the next generation of park stewards.

 “The centennial is more than a celebration, it’s an opportunity for us to launch the strongest second century for the National Park Service and leave an incredible legacy for our nation’s children,” said Angela Hearn, interim senior vice president of marketing, communications, and corporate partnerships at the National Park Foundation.
 “We’re grateful that our partnership with OARS gives kids and young adults the opportunity to connect with national parks through unforgettable guided overnight wilderness trips.”

-As part of this unique partnership, O.A.R.S. has donated five guided multi-day trips in the last 12 months to America’s youth from under-served communities across the country, including trips in Grand Canyon, Grand Teton and Canyonlands National Parks.
+As part of this unique partnership, OARS has donated five guided multi-day trips in the last 12 months to America’s youth from under-served communities across the country, including trips in Grand Canyon and Canyonlands National Parks.
 To date, more than 50 kids and young adults have benefited from the program.

 “It’s the way leaning should be—hands on, dirty, filled with fun and fear and friendship under the blue sky and starry nights.
 Nothing feeling forced, everything just flowing like the river through ten thousand twists and turns.
 A lesson learned at every bend,” One educator remarked on a recent trip through Cataract Canyon in Canyonlands National Park.

-O.A.R.S. is an authorized concessioner of Arches, Canyonlands, Grand Canyon and Grand Teton National Parks, an authorized concessioner in Dinosaur National Monument and operates by special permit in Crater Lake, Yosemite and Yellowstone National Parks.
+OARS is an authorized concessioner of Canyonlands and Grand Canyon National Parks, an authorized concessioner in Dinosaur National Monument and operates by special permit in Yosemite National Park.